2020PB/police-brutality/reports/Texas.md

 ### Police assault protesters | May 30th

 A group of protesters waving signs in front of a group of police officers was suddenly rushed by one police officer, triggering a brawl where police choke-slammed a man into the ground and brandished a shotgun at the protesters.
-Another protestor shouts at an officer from several feet away; the officer immediately discharges pepper spray.
+Another protester shouts at an officer from several feet away; the officer immediately discharges pepper spray.

 tags: choke, threaten, gun, beat, punch, baton, pepper-spray, spray, protester